Atomnp/algoVisualizerCPP/README.md

 ### created by
-* Aayush lamichhane
+* Aayush Lamichhane
-* Aayush neupane
+* Aayush Neupane
 ## To run project in Visual Studio following step may be followed
 * clone or download project from github
 * open in visual studio 2019(prefered)